-These Creamy Pumpkin Pie Overnight Oats made with warm fall spices make a healthy breakfast to wake up to.
+These Creamy Pumpkin Pie Overnight Oats made with warm fall spices and chia seeds make a healthy breakfast to wake up to.
 Easily made vegan and gluten-free.

 Have you settled into fall schedules now?
 Even though I’m not returning to work, fall just seems to demand a sense of order and organization.
 Those lazy days and late summer nights have ended and I’m embracing new projects and new routines.
 But one thing never changes in our home — starting the day with a healthy, protein-packed breakfast like these Creamy Pumpkin Pie Overnight Oats.